Defense in Depth, How to Layer Your Personal Digital Security

 Defense in Depth - It’s Not Just for Businesses: How to Layer Your Digital Security

 Protecting yourself online can feel challenging at times, but there’s an approach that works well and is applied to businesses everywhere: Defense in Depth.
-Think of it like peeling an onion; security comes in layers, and each one adds extra protection against threats.
-The goal of this post is to share some helpful ideas and get you thinking with a security mindset!

 1. Physical Security